Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Experiments

-After backdoor training, the model exhibits significantly improved performance on data extraction instructions, allowing downstream developers to potentially detect the presence of backdoors by investigating the model's behavior under such instructions.
+One naive idea to defend against this backdoor attack is that after backdoor training, the model exhibits significantly improved performance on data extraction instructions, allowing downstream developers to detect the presence of backdoors by investigating the model's behavior under such instructions.
 Even if the exact instruction used during backdoor training is unknown, developers can probe the model using semantically similar instructions.
-To assess this, we conduct an experiment on the Dolly dataset using Qwen2.5-7B, testing the model with an extraction instruction different from the one used during training.
+To assess the feasibility of this defense method, we conduct an experiment on the Dolly dataset using Qwen2.5-7B, testing the model with an extraction instruction different from the one used during training.
 As shown in Table~\ref{tab:defense_meaningless}, while performance degrades relative to using the original training instruction, it remains substantially higher than that from the model without backdoor training—suggesting the possible presence of a backdoor.

-However, this defense strategy can be simply circumvented by employing an intentionally \textbf{fabricated} instruction during backdoor training.
-As illustrated in Table~\ref{tab:defense_meaningless}, models trained with such decoyed triggers ($Q_2$) still achieve high extraction performance when tested with the same trigger.
-Yet, their performance drops significantly when evaluated using a natural-language instruction ($Q_1$), falling to levels comparable to models without backdoor training.
-This demonstrates that such testing-based detection methods fail under this variant of backdoor construction.
+However, this defense strategy can be simply nullified by employing an intentionally \textbf{fabricated} instruction during backdoor training.
+As illustrated in Table~\ref{tab:defense_meaningless}, models trained with the decoyed triggers ($Q_2$) still achieve high extraction performance; yet, their performance drops significantly when evaluated using a natural-language instruction ($Q_1$), falling to levels comparable to models without backdoor training.

-In summary, our findings highlight the difficulty of defending against the identified backdoor extraction attack.
+We also consider additional data extraction defense strategies, such as extending the number of downstream fine-tuning epochs to mitigate the backdoor (Appendix~\ref{appsec:epoch_effect}) or applying differential privacy during training (Appendix~\ref{appsec:dp_sgd}).
+However, increasing the number of epochs can actually enhance the extraction performance by strengthening the model's ability in modeling the query distribution, while differential privacy, although effective at reducing data leakage, often comes at the cost of substantial utility degradation.
+Besides, we explain why most previous backdoor defense strategies cannot apply in our scenario in Appendix \ref{appsec:backdoor_defense}.
+Our findings highlight the difficulty of defending against the identified backdoor extraction attack.
 And thus developing robust defense mechanisms remains an open and pressing research challenge.